Water Adventures Abound Both Above & Below the Surface

 The perfect way to spend the day or to watch the sunset.
 It's not uncommon to see dolphins, turtles, jumping manta rays and maybe even humpback whales.
-Sailing adventures can be book on large party boat style catamarans or on smaller more private boats.
-Our Concierge, Corynne, can assist with boat recommendations and reservations.
+Sailing adventures can be booked on large party boat style catamarans or on smaller more private, smaller boats.
+For small groups we love the panga boat experience on Life is Better at Sea.
+Our Concierge, can assist with boat recommendations and reservations.

 If you prefer to enjoy the animals living above the water, an early morning estuary tour is the ideal adventure.
 The Tamarindo Estuary covers more than 1200 acres of purely salt water jungle, and is the heart of the Tamarindo Wildlife Sanctuary.
 A boat will take you on a magnificent wildlife expedition where you will see countless species of animals and birds, including howler monkeys, anteaters, iguanas and crocodiles.
 Water birds and raptors gather especially during the dry season.
 You will also enjoy spectacular foliage made up of red, white, and black buttonwood and the rare tea mangroves.
 Book a tour with Enrique, the best guide on the Estuary.
 Another option is to rent a kayak and explore the estuary on your own.